Fluxuous/CFA-L1-Marketing-Site/_posts/2015-08-27-topic-weights.md

 #### What's next

-From this high level overview of the topic weighting and the rationale behind it's worth getting the full picture of the exam format if you're not already familiar.
+From this high level overview of it's worth reading about the exam format itself (if you're not already familiar).